 Field-hunting tip

-Look in nitrate deposits in arid desert environments country — that is the host setting where carlosruizite typically forms.
+Look in nitrate deposits in arid desert environments country, the host setting where carlosruizite typically forms.
 If you start seeing dietzeite, halite, gypsum in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radiating sprays, crusts habit, so train your eye for that shape before scanning the outcrop.